dburr/SIFTools/README.md

 Note: event time should be specified in UTC.
 ```

-Example: to calculate the time remaining for an event that ends on October 22 at 8 AM:
+Example: to calculate the time remaining for an event that ends on October 22 at 8 AM UTC:

 ```
 $ eventcalc.py -M 10 -d 22 -h 8